 Many digital receivers and transmitters today have some form of quadrature modulation or demodulation process included, referred to as in-phase/in-quadrature (IQ) mixers or modulators.
 A recent project was based around an IQ modulator whose baseband I and Q components were supplied by a dual output DAC.
 It was possible to control the digital input to the DAC to marginally deviate the analog output signals from perfect quadrature, and thereby allow some control over levels of image (unwanted) signals output from the modulator.

 One client's requirement was to investigate the input matching of a low noise amplifier (LNA) designed around a high electron mobility transistor (HEMT) for optimum noise figure.
-LNAs, normally placed at the front end of a receiver system, will significantly influence the signal to noise ratio further along the system and therefore the bit error rate (BER) after the demodulator.
+LNAs, normally placed at the front end of a receiver system, will significantly influence the signal to noise ratio further along the cascade and therefore the bit error rate (BER) after the demodulator.
 Furthermore, the physics of the HEMT means that its optimum noise performance occurs at a particular input match which, in general, differs from the match required for maximum power.
-Unfortunately, the addition of matching components at the front end also incurs a small loss, dependent on their quality, which adds to the overall noise figure of the chain, so the low noise matching is not always possible.
-FCL was able to improve the quality factor (Q) of the matching components and revise their values to achieve a net improvement in noise figure compared to previously.
+Unfortunately though, the addition of matching components at the front end also incurs a small loss, dependent on their quality, which adds to the overall noise figure of the chain, so the low noise matching does not always provide a net improvement.
+FCL was able to improve the quality factor (Q) of the matching components and revise their values to achieve an improvement in noise figure compared to previously.

 An alternative to the AD6645, but high level approach is also being investigated.
 This uses Simulink® which is a model-based feature of Matlab®.
 Simulink® allows the interconnection of model symbols on a Simulink® schematic diagram to build devices for simulation.
 The Simulink® symbols are available from a library and have been designed to represent the typical blocks, analog, digital and mixed, which would be required to construct, for example, a digital receiver or transmitter.
-The advantage of using something like Simulink® early in the design procedure, as opposed to a component-based schematic simulator/design package, is that it allows the relatively high level performance of devices to be verified in good time before addressing the time-consuming challenges that are often encountered at component level to achieve specification.
-A useful Matlab® system object known as comm.SDRRTLReceiver()® was used to simulate the performance of a SDR device known as NooElec R820T2SDR & DVB-T®.
-As its name implies, the NooElec® device was originally designed as a low cost consumer quality digital video broadcast terrestrial (DVB-T®) SDR receiver with a USB interface.
-So it was quite cheap and offered an ideal development platform.
+The advantage of using something like Simulink® early in the design procedure, as opposed to a component-based schematic simulator/design package, is that it allows the relatively high level performance of devices to be verified in good time.

-FCL has built up significant skills, knowledge and experience related to scattering (S) parameters and transmission (T) parameters.
+FCL has significant skills, knowledge and experience related to scattering (S) parameters and transmission (T) parameters, used in RF and microwave design and test.
 There are of course many parameters used in electronics engineering but perhaps S parameters are the most commonly used in many aspects of RF and microwave engineering.
 Although not normally measured directly, T parameters may readily be derived from S parameters and are very useful in removing (de-embedding) the effects of cables, connectors and adapters in a typical measurement system.
 FCL has developed detailed knowledge in the associated theory, test equipment, measurements, their limitations and the interpretation of the results.
-This is not limited to the frequently specified requirements of gain and return loss but many other derived properties including Rollet stability analysis, isolation and phase frequency response.
+This is not limited to the frequently specified requirements of gain and return loss but many other derived properties including Rollet stability analysis, isolation, phase frequency response and delay.

 Much of the work performed by FCL for clients has been 'hands-on' circuit design and development.
-'Hands-on' is not to be taken too literally because todays circuit boards are usually very complex, designed for high frequencies and have components fitted with very small lead-outs and pad spacings.
-Good magnification, various precision hand-tools and other supplies are required for this work.
 It is often necessary to investigate and resolve hardware bugs, to interface with test equipment and to test upgrades and other improvements such as potential replacements for obsolete parts.

 Another challenge is in choosing the correct grounding method, depending on whether it is required to monitor differential or single ended lines.
-In recent years differential transmission lines have become very popular for high speed baseband transmission due its good common mode EMC performance.
-Examples in copper are: Ethernet, LVDS, RS-485, USB and PCI-e.
+In recent years differential transmission lines have become very popular for high speed baseband transmission due their good common mode EMC performance.
+Examples of differential mode excitation in copper are: Ethernet, LVDS, CML, RS-485, USB and PCI-e.
 Unfortunately, it is often difficult to measure true differential voltages on a differential transmission line, especially at high frequencies.
-Either the test equipment must have a true and correctly matched differential probe of some kind, calibrated across the required frequency range, or it may be possible to use a 4 port vector network analyzer (VNA) after calibration with a 4 port electronic calibration device (eCal).
-Test equipment manufacturers like Keysight Technologies® and Rohde and Schwarz® have various solutions for these challenges.
+Either the test equipment must have a true and correctly matched differential probe of some kind, calibrated across the required frequency range, or it may be possible to use a 4 port vector network analyzer (VNA) after calibration, typically with a 4 port electronic calibration device (eCal).
+Test equipment manufacturers like Keysight Technologies® and Rohde and Schwarz® have various VNA solutions which might be suitable.
 Each of the 4 VNA ports is a precision (unbalanced) 50 Ω connector such as APC-7® or APC-3.5®.
 The VNA provides several different calibration options using the eCal depending on the configuration of the device under test (DUT).
-Assuming that the impedance of each normal unbalanced VNA connector is 50 Ω then the common mode reference impedance becomes 25 Ω and the differencial mode reference impedance becomes 100 Ω. If a VNA to DUT connection to an unbalanced port was required, this would be achieved with a simple coaxial cable connection similar to the traditional (50 Ω unbalanced) approach.
+Assuming that the impedance of each normal unbalanced VNA connector is 50 Ω then the common mode reference impedance becomes 25 Ω and the differential mode reference impedance becomes 100 Ω. If a VNA to DUT connection to an unbalanced port was required, this would be achieved with a simple coaxial cable connection similar to the traditional (50 Ω unbalanced) approach.
 If the VNA was required to connect to a balanced DUT port, it would be necessary to provide a connection to each leg of the balanced port with a separate unbalanced (50 Ω) connector.
-Therefore the differential impedance measurements would be referenced to ground.
+Therefore the differential impedance measurements would be referenced to ground, but with perfectly differential excitation there is no current flowing through the ground.
 The result of performing a mixed mode S parameter measurement like this for a 2 port DUT is to produce a 4 x 4 matrix of S parameters instead of the more common 2 x 2 matrix.
-The resulting 16 complex elements results a stimulus and response term for each port including common and differential modes.
+The resulting 16 complex elements results in a stimulus and response term for each port including common and differential modes.